openzipkin/openzipkin.github.io/pages/architecture.md

 ### Zipkin Query Service

 Once the data is stored and indexed, we need a way to extract it.
 The query daemon provides a simple JSON API for finding and retrieving traces.
 The primary consumer of this API is the Web UI.

+### API

+This is the Zipkin component which provides an HTTP API to the UI for accessing tracing data.

 ### Web UI